Frequently Asked Questions – Here you will find answers to many common user questions.

 Keep rods and Z axis screw free from dust.
 Lubricate Z axis screw once per month with the supplied oil syringe.

 The build-plate needs to be completely cleaned from any dirt or grease to perform correctly.
-The plate can also be cleaned lightly with acetone to refresh its surface.
+The ZYYX+ white plate can also be cleaned lightly with acetone to refresh its surface.
+For the newer black build-plate for ZYYX+ and ZYYX Pro, we recommend cleaning with alcohol/IPA.

 The ZYYX Maintenance Kit

-The ZYYX Maintenance Kit, available for purchase here, relies on a script to perform the automatic nozzle cleaning.
+The ZYYX Maintenance Kit, available for purchase (here for ZYYX+ or here for ZYYX Pro or Pro II), relies on a script to perform the automatic nozzle cleaning.
 The script is a file that should be downloaded, unzipped and put directly on the supplied SD Card before use.

 1. Download the ZYYX Cleaning Script